On Zermelo's planar navigation problem for convex bodies, and implications for non-convex optimal routing: Existence of a solution

-\begin{theorem} Suppose that Assumptions \ref{assump:AB} and \ref{assump:Convexity} be satisfied together with {\em (s1), (s2)} and the permanence condition (PC).
-Assume, moreover, that $A$ be compact and that there exists at least one admissible control driving the vehicle from $A$ to $B$ in finite time.
-Then, problem \eqref{eq:ProblemZermelo} admits at least one time optimal control. \end{theorem}
+\begin{theorem} Suppose that $U$ is a nonempty compact convex subset of $\R^n$, and assumptions {\em(s1)} and {\em (s2)} are satisfied.
+Assume, moreover, that $A$ is compact and that there exists at least one admissible control driving the system from $A$ to $B$ in finite time.
+Then, problem $\Pcal_{A,B,U,s}$ admits at least one time-optimal control. \end{theorem}

-\begin{proof} Since the minimum time function $\Tcal$ is lower semicontinuos and $A$ is compact, by Weierstrass theorem there exists the minimum of $\Tcal$ on $A$.
-The possibility that the minimum value be $+\infty$, that is $\Tcal\equiv+\infty$, is excluded by the assumption that there exists at least one admissible control driving the vehicle from $A$ to $B$ in finite time.
-Hence, there exists $x_0\in A$ such that
+\begin{proof} Since the minimum-time function $\Tcal$ is lower semicontinuous and $A$ is compact, by Weierstrass theorem there exists the minimum of $\Tcal$ on $A$.
+The possibility that the minimum value be $+\infty$, that is $\Tcal\equiv+\infty$, is excluded by the assumption that there exists at least one admissible control steering the solution from $A$ to $B$ in finite time.
+Hence, there exists $x_0\in A$ such that $\Tcal(x_0)=\min_A \Tcal<+\infty$ and, by Lemma \ref{lem:Tfinite}, there exists $u\in L^0(\R_+,U)$ such that $\Tcal(x_0)=\tau(x_0,u)$.
+Such control $u$ is a solution of the minimum-time control problem. \end{proof}